-President Folk called upon Immediate Past President Wesley Hightower to conduct the installation of officers.
-Hightower called on Beth Branham, NSBA President and member of the Lexington School District Two board, to assist with the installation of officers.
-Immediate Past President Hightower called the names of the newly-elected officers and directors and asked that they come forward to receive the oath of office.
+President Saylors called upon Immediate Past President Tony Folk to conduct the installation of officers.
+Immediate Past President Folk called the names of the newly elected officers and directors and asked that they come forward to receive the oath of office.
 Officers and directors installed included: